fbpx

 Quality of facilities:

-If you’re looking for an ensuite bathroom, warm water, a toilet that has a flush and no insects, you are likely best off looking at another center.
-Mai Niti is NOT a 5 star (or 4!) luxury resort!
+If you’re looking for an ensuite bathroom, warm water, a toilet that has a flush, and no insects, you are likely best off looking at another center.
+Mai Niti is NOT a 5-star (or 4-star!) luxury resort!
 However, most guests get used to the rustic rooms and jungle lifestyle quickly and come to appreciate the simplicity of the center and living here.

-You will be expected to stay in the center (unless otherwise instructed) from the day your retreat starts up until it ends – this is because you’ll be open energetically whilst working with the plants, and the maestros want for you to be entirely focused on your healing process and to ensure that nothing goes wrong whilst you’re under their care.
+You will be expected to stay in the center (unless otherwise instructed) from the day your retreat starts up until it ends—this is because you’ll be open energetically whilst working with the plants, and the maestros want you to be entirely focused on your healing process and to ensure that nothing goes wrong whilst you’re under their care.

-For those staying for longer periods of times, breaks can often be arranged as well as occasional trips to the city – it’s best to discuss this with the maestros prior to your diet starting if of concern.
+For those staying for longer periods of time, breaks can often be arranged, as well as occasional trips to the city—it’s best to discuss this with the maestros prior to your diet starting if it is of concern.

 Living in the Shipibo Community:

-Living in the community comes with its benefits – you get to learn how the Shipibo tribe live, there are sometimes opportunities to do workshops with the locals, and most importantly, you’ll get an opportunity to get whooped at volley ball by them on the center’s volleyball court (a few weeks of training and we might just beat them 😉 ) … But it also comes with its downfalls – specifically, the noise.
+Living in the community comes with its benefits—you get to learn how the Shipibo tribe lives, there are sometimes opportunities to do workshops with the locals, and most importantly, you’ll get an opportunity to get whooped at volleyball by them on the center’s volleyball court (a few weeks of training and we might just beat them 😉 ).
+But it also comes with its downfalls – specifically, the noise.

-At times, you’ll hear sounds form the local fruit sellers, neighbours playing music, the occasional mototaxi or boat, and the usual sounds you’d expect from living in a close knit community.
+At times, you’ll hear sounds from the local fruit sellers, neighbors playing music, the occasional mototaxi or boat, and the usual sounds you’d expect from living in a close-knit community.

 Planning to buy gifts?

-One of the local community’s main source of income is through selling their artisan crafts – if you’re interested in supporting them and going home with some great gifts, we recommend that you bring along some pocket money!
+One of the local community’s main sources of income is through selling their artisan crafts—if you’re interested in supporting them and going home with some great gifts, we recommend that you bring along some pocket money!

-Life at the center is slow – at times, guests arrive expecting to be entertained throughout their stay.
+Life at the center is slow—at times, guests arrive expecting to be entertained throughout their stay.
 Please be aware that this is not the case, and you’ll have a lot of time to reflect and relax (as is essential to one’s process).
 Many guests opt to bring reading materials, and a limited amount of reading is fine.
-It’s highly recommended to bring instruments if you play music, or art materials if you’re into art – and also to bring a journal where you can record your thoughts, feelings, and realisations and you go through your healing process.
-Creating, and relaxing, is helpful in a way that consumption of either words through books, films, listening to music or whatever other form of incoming information isn’t.
+It’s highly recommended to bring instruments if you play music or art materials if you’re into art—and also to bring a journal where you can record your thoughts, feelings, and realizations as you go through your healing process.
+Creating and relaxing is helpful in a way that consumption of either words through books, films, listening to music, or whatever other form of incoming information isn’t.

 Activities at the center: